yyexela/EE577_Project/README.md

   - `cnn_autoencoder_UPENN.ipynb`:
     - This notebook contains code to train a CNN Autoencoder on UPENN_GBM.
   - `UPENN_GBM_parsing.ipynb`:
     - Helpful notebook parsing the UPENN_GBM dataset to get an idea of what's in it.
-(TODO: Heather, anything else interesting about this notebook?)
-  - `Radiometric_results_analysis.ipynb`:
-    - TODO: Heather
-  - `Radiomic_feature_analysis_v2.py`:
-    - TODO: Heather

 `scripts`:
 - Contains helpful scripts.